marco-wilhelm/marco-wilhelm.github.io/index.md

 ## Peer-Reviewed Publications

+0. **Core c-Representations and c-Core Closure for Conditional Belief Bases**
+   <ins>Marco Wilhelm</ins>, Gabriele Kern-Isberner, Christoph Beierle.
+   _Proceedings of the 13th International Symposium on Foundations of Information and Knowledge Systems (FOIKS), 2024_
+0. **Decomposing Constraint Networks for Calculating c-Representations**
+   <ins>Marco Wilhelm</ins>, Gabriele Kern-Isberner.
+   _Proceedings of the 38th Conference on Artificial Intelligence (AAAI), 2024_
 0. **Activation-Based Conditional Inference (Extended Abstract)**
    <ins>Marco Wilhelm</ins>, Diana Howey, Gabriele Kern-Isberner, Kai Sauerwald and Christoph Beierle.
    _2nd Workshop on Challenges and Adequacy Conditions for Logics in the New Age of Artificial Intelligence (ACLAI), 2023 (unarchieved)_